|

 here that the

-part of you that falls into rage has the emotional
+you that falls into rage has the emotional

 maturity of a two year old child.
-When you feel frightened, its as
+When you feel frightened, it’s as

 if you become two years old again; you become a terrified and angry